JiachengLi1995/CAFE/README.md

 # Citation

-Please cite our paper if you use UCTopic in your work:
+Please cite our paper if you use CAFE in your work:

 ```bibtex
 @article{Li2022CoarsetoFineSS,